-- 13.1 A minimum of 15 cars must have been entered for the Cup to be run. - There are no restrictions on drivers and teams competing in other races taking part in the Event as long as this does not impact on their participation in the mandatory events in the FIA GT Nations Cup including briefings, podiums, press conferences etc. - -Competitors' registration will be opened by the FIA on 30th June 2018 and will close on 28th September 2018.
-Applications must be made to the National ASN of the Driver requesting the participation, including the driver line-up as well as the Team and the Car they will take part with.

-- 13.4 The National ASN will select the top three driver line-ups and inform them in writing.
-Once the selection has been made, the team/ drivers must proceed as follows: - The first line-up selected must pay the entry fee by September 14th 2018 - Should the first line-up selected not commit by this date, the second selected line-up must pay the entry fee by September 21st 2018 - Should the second selected line-up not commit then the third selected line-up must pay the entry fee by September 28th. - 13.5 Each Competitor shall pay a non-refundable entry fee of €10,000 per car to the FIA.
-Each Competitor must also pay a logistics guarantee of €50,000 at the same time as the entry, but to SRO as the event promotor, which will be reimbursed once the car has passed the technical and administrative checks and has, barring force majeure, taken part in at least the free practice sessions. - .
-The entry will only be considered as received once the entry fee has been paid and SRO confirms receipt of the Logistics Guarantee.
+- Each driver is only permitted to enter in one Circuit Competition in the FIA Motorsport Games.
+They make take part in another event as long as this does not take place on track nor impact on their participation in the mandatory events in the FIA Motor Sport Games: GT Cup, including briefings, podiums, press conferences etc. - 13.3 Competitors' registration will be opened by the FIA on 1st July 2019 and will close on 1st September 2019.
+Applications must be made to the National ASN of the Driver requesting the participation, including the driver line-up as well as the Team and the Car they will take part with. - 13.4 The National ASN will select the top three driver line-ups and inform them in writing.
+Once the selection has been made, the team/ drivers must proceed as follows: - The first line-up selected must pay the entry fee by 18th August 2019. - Should the first line-up selected not commit by this date, the second selected line-up must pay the entry fee by 25th August 2019. - Should the second selected line-up not commit then the third selected line-up must pay the entry fee by 1st September 2019. - 13.5 Each Competitor shall pay a non-refundable entry fee of €10,000 per car to the FIA.

-This entry fee will allow the drivers to compete for the "GT Nations CUP for Drivers" (See Article 7) and "FIA GT Nations CUP" (See Article 8).
+This entry fee will allow the drivers to compete for the "FIA Motor Sport Games: GT Cup" (See Article 7) and contribute towards their ASN competing for the "FIA Motor Sport Games" (See Article 8).